dxdxdt/proone/doc/htbt.md

 encrypted and ISPs or law enforcfements can easily filter out TXT REC CNC traffic simply by doing plain-text string search.
 Proone queries public DNS servers directly rather than using system functions.
-This eliminates the chance of letting ISP DNS servers giving false results.
-Using public DNS servers is also beneficial since law enforcements would have to take down the domain itself as it would be difficult to convince the operators of public DNS servers to block a recursive query to a particular name server.
-Another benefit is not having to run CNC servers for simple tasks like running shell scripts.
+This eliminates the chance of ISP DNS servers giving false results.
+Using public DNS servers is also beneficial because law enforcements would have to take down the domain itself as it would be difficult to convince the operators of public DNS servers to block a recursive query to a particular name server.
+Another benefit is not having to run CNC implementations for simple tasks like running shell scripts.

 There are 2 recommended applications.
 One typical application is having a `PRNE_HTBT_OP_HOVER`(Hand-over Command) request frame in TXT records to instruct the instances to connect to servers running authoritive htbt implementations for furthur instructions.
-The second application is having a `PRNE_HTBT_OP_RUN_CMD`(Execute Command) frame or a `PRNE_HTBT_OP_RUN_BIN`(Execute Binary Command) containing a simple minified shell script to be run on the hosts.
+The second application is having a `PRNE_HTBT_OP_RUN_CMD`(Execute) frame or a `PRNE_HTBT_OP_RUN_BIN`(Execute Binary Command) containing a simple minified shell script to be run on the hosts.